owensgroup/SlabHash/README.md

 Titan Xp has Pascal architecture with compute capability 6.1 and 12GB of DRAM memory.
 In our setting, we have NVIDIA driver 410.104, and CUDA 10.0 running.

+The following results are for master branch with commit hash cb1734ee02a22aebdecb22c0279c7a15da332ff6.
 #### Mode 0:
 ```
 python3 ../bench/bencher.py -m 0 -d 1